 Since then I have tried almost every cocktail of anti-seizure medications, none of which stopped my daily seizures and which have given me many side effects over the years-confusion, an inability to communicate effectively (difficulty retrieving words), short term memory loss, occasional hallucinations, inattentiveness, an uneven gait, wooziness, poor balance, shaky hands and general unsteadiness.
 I was told I MUST take ALL these seizure medications to avoid long-term brain damage.

 I have been hospitalized four times at UCLA Hospital, (average two weeks per stay), to monitor my epilepsy and four times have had brain surgery.
-Even the surgeries failed to improve the frequency of my seizures and, in fact, the seizures and other symptoms got worse.
+Even the operations failed to improve the frequency of my seizures and, in fact, the seizures, and other symptoms got worse.

-Next I was experiencing a new type of seizure I was having, called “Complex-partial seizures/with wandering” in which I unknowingly would attempt to leave wherever I was in a very dazed state.
-Due to that I needed to be supervised constantly (doctor’s order), to the point that an alarm system was installed in the home to alert the family if an external door is opened.
+Next, I was experiencing a new type of seizure I was having, called “Complex-partial seizures/with wandering,” in which I unknowingly would attempt to leave wherever I was in a very unconscious state.
+Due to that, I needed to be continuously supervised (doctor’s order), to the point that an alarm system was installed in the home to alert the family if an external door is opened.
 The loss of almost all independence was devastating.

 In 2015 I was the first patient at UCLA to receive an implanted device in my brain called the RNS.
-It was helpful but I continue to be on anti-seizure meds.
+It was helpful, but I continue to be on anti-seizure meds.
 Some cause agitation and irritability.
-The marijuana also helps greatly with these by products of anti-seizure meds.
+The marijuana also helps significantly with these by-products of anti-seizure meds.
 It is so effective that my neurologist even put cannabis on my official UCLA medical list.

 This has been a God-send for not only me but also our family.